y-arjun-y/arjunyadav/pages-md/notebook.md

 (in a rough decreasing order of "high-levelness", these terms tend to get updated as I learn more!)

+- Dictionary Learning - [Anthropic's tool](https://transformer-circuits.pub/2023/monosemantic-features/index.html) for this is great, see [this guide](https://transformer-circuits.pub/2023/monosemantic-features/index.html#setup-interface) as well.

+- Features, Circuit and Universality - [This](https://distill.pub/2020/circuits/zoom-in/) distillation is basically canon at this point.

 - Deceit and Honesty - See [this](https://www.lesswrong.com/posts/FbSAuJfCxizZGpcHc/interpreting-the-learning-of-deceit) post on LessWrong - really interesting!

 - Reinforcement learning from human feedback - See [this](https://openai.com/research/learning-from-human-preferences) post by OpenAI.

 - Mistral's 8x7B and Uncensored Models: Now this, [this is interesting](https://www.youtube.com/watch?v=GyllRd2E6fg).
 The uncensored models aspect is however, very scary.

 - The Reversal Curse: Ask ChatGPT who is Tom Cruise's mother: you'll get Mary Lee Pfeiffer.
-Ask ChatGPT who is Mary Lee Pfeiffer's son, it'll say it doesn't know.
+Ask ChatGPT who is Mary Lee Pfeiffer's §, it'll say it doesn't know.

 - Gemini by Google: See this [post](https://www.lesswrong.com/posts/9Xh2PyMzNDu3yEHqR/google-gemini-announced) (linkpost of [the announcement post](https://blog.google/technology/ai/google-gemini-ai/), see it for the comments).